 Keep Leaping is a place where I write musings on whatever is on my mind about the whole enchilada of life - to inspire resilient and joyful living.

 Feel free to send me an email with questions and concerns.
-I offer a free 30 minute consultation via phone, FaceTime or at my office.
+I offer a free 30-minute consultation via phone, FaceTime or at my office.
+I only accept Anthem Insurance.
+Self pay is $100 per hour.

 529 North Madison Road, Guilford, CT 06437, US